Jimmy Johnson (American football coach): Miami Dolphins

 In a 1996 interview, Johnson said he did not feel he could ever reach the stature of Shula or Landry, simply because he did not feel able to stay with the job as long as they had: "26 years or so as a head coach.
 I don't think I'll make it that long.
 This is my sixth year as a head coach, and whenever this contract's done, I think I'll probably be done coaching."

 In January 1999, Johnson resigned as Dolphins head coach, citing burnout.
 He reversed his decision in one day, after Marino—with whom Johnson had a strained relationship—pleaded with Johnson to come back.
 Dolphins owner Wayne Huizenga also hired the recently fired Chicago Bears head coach Dave Wannstedt, a former assistant under Johnson both at the University of Miami and at Dallas, as defensive coordinator/assistant head coach.

-In the face of Super Bowl expectations, Miami faded from a 7–1 start down the stretch, and Johnson's relationship with Marino, which had briefly blown up following a Monday Night Football loss to the Bills in Week 4, dissolved completely.
-The Dolphins still finished the season 9–7 and defeated the Seahawks in the wildcard round of the playoffs, but in the divisional round they were crushed in an embarrassing 62–7 loss to the Jacksonville Jaguars.
+In the face of Super Bowl expectations, the Dolphins won four of their first five games, with the loss to Buffalo on Monday Night Football leaving Johnson to criticize Marino publicly for his play.
+Marino suffered a bone spur in his back that knocked him out until Thanksgiving, leaving the team in the hands of rookie Damon Huard.
+By the halfway point, the Dolphins were 7–1, with Huard losing only once as a starter.
+When Marino returned with the team at 8–2, he threw five interceptions against Dallas in what became a harbinger for the rest of the stretch, which saw Miami lose five of their last six games on their way to a 9–7 record while the relationship between Marino and Johnson saw Johnson described as "vaguely critical" of Marino in public.
+Due to a loss by Kansas City, Miami made it to the playoffs and faced the Seattle Seahawks in the wild card round of the playoffs.
+Playing in Seattle, the Dolphins rallied late 20–17 to win their first road playoff game since 1972.
+However, in the divisional round, they were crushed in an embarrassing 62–7 loss to the Jacksonville Jaguars where they trailed by 41 at halftime.
 Johnson resigned the day after the game and Marino soon thereafter announced his retirement.
 Johnson was succeeded by Wannstedt.

 In a 2021 interview, Johnson revealed that the Dolphins could have traded for Peyton Manning in the 1998 NFL draft, theoretically offering the Colts their entire draft board in exchange for the first overall pick.
 Johnson declined to give more details to this trade, with him stating, "I probably gave you too much already."
+Johnson stated later that one of his biggest disappointments was not having a "healthy Dan Marino", as Marino had ailing knees and a previously torn Achilles to go with a bad shoulder in their final season together.